-The entire process was done within the framework of Entrepreneurship for Kids Program, which was held at the school as an enrichment program.
+The whole process was done as part of the Entrepreneurship for Kids Program, which was taught at school as an enrichment program.

 Forming an Entrepreneurial Group

-In the Mordei HaGeta'ot school in Ramat Gan there are three 4th graders classes.
+In the Mordei HaGetaot school in Ramat Gan, there are three fourth grades.

-All the three classes participated in the first three sessions of the Entrepreneurship for Kids Program.
+All the three classes attended the first three sessions of the Entrepreneurship for Kids Program.

-Becoming familiarity with the first few sessions of the program allowed students to decide whether they want to continue to participate in the full program and at the end establish a project.
+This introduction to the program helped the students decide whether they would like to continue to participate in the full program and, in the end, set up a project.

-The response from the students was very high, but the number of students participating was limited in advance to 17.
-This was so that each young entrepreneur could express questions during the program meetings.
+The students' response was extremely high, but the number of participating students was limited in advance to 17.
+This was done to enable each young entrepreneur to express himself/herself during the program meetings.

 Raising Ideas for Projects

-Initially, the number of ideas were very limited, but as students felt more relaxed, they raised more and more ideas for projects.
+At first, the number of ideas was minimal, but the more students felt freer, the more ideas for projects came up.
 Eventually, it seemed like the flow of ideas suggested by children wouldn't stop.

-Ronni approved and rejected project ideas according to her discretion, and the entrepreneur students were given a list of ideas that had been approved to implement:
+Ronni approved and rejected project ideas according to her discretion, and the entrepreneurial students were given back a list of the accepted ideas:

 - Establishing a cafeteria at the school

 - Cooking class at school

-- The establishment of an agricultural school garden
+- Setting up an agricultural garden at school

 - Organizing sale days of second-hand toys at school

 - Planting plants in pots and selling them

-- Allocation of room in the school where students could play board games
+- Assigning a room in the school where students could play board games

-- Day of position shuffling between teachers and students
+- Day of role exchange between teachers and students

-- The establishment of a place in the schoolyard for a buffet
+- Establishing a place in the schoolyard for a buffet

-The selection process of the favored project with the entrepreneurial team was followed by brainstorming and then voting.
+The process of choosing the team's favorite project was followed by brainstorming and then voting.

-The results of the vote according to the reports of Shirley Ben-Yaakov, science teacher and coordinator of the Entrepreneurship for Kids Program at the school:
+Here are the results of the vote, according to a report by Shirley Ben-Yaakov, the science teacher and the EFK program coordinator at the school:

-Last Friday morning there was a charming and very forthright meeting - where students reached decisions to approve the ideas of Ronni.
+Last Friday morning, there was a charming and very forthright meeting - where students reached decisions on the approved ideas.

 Five students want to promote the idea of establishing an outdoor dining area.